-According to the U.S. Bureau of Labor Statistics, personal financial advising jobs are projected to grow 27 percent through 2022.
-Employment of financial analysts is expected to rise by 16 percent and financial managers by 9 percent.
+According to the U.S. Bureau of Labor Statistics, personal financial advising jobs are projected to soar, with expected growth of 30 percent through 2024.
+Employment of financial analysts is expected to rise by 12 percent.
 Positions in finance will continue to grow for those with a master's degree.

 The corporate finance courses build your knowledge of managerial economics, capital budgeting, and fiscal and monetary policies.
 The program will also give you an in-depth study of short- and long-term financial management topics, including creating value through mergers and acquisitions.